PROFESSIONAL DEVELOPMENT > INSURANCE

 STUDIO INSURANCE

-If your goal is to add aerial classes to you dance or gymnastics Studio, research the cost of insurance and what safety measures you can implement to mitigate risk and keep your policy cost as low as possible.
+If your goal is to add aerial classes to your Dance or Gymnastics Studio, research your insurance coverage and what safety measures you can implement to mitigate risk and keep your policy cost as low as possible.
 For example, some policies don’t insure a rig point above 15 feet.
 How high are your ceilings?
+Do you use crash mats?

 Scroll to Top